 After a live server has failed and a backup taken has taken over its duties, you may want to restart the live server and have clients fail back.

 In case of "shared disk", simply restart the original live server and kill the new live server.
 You can do this by killing the process itself or just waiting for the server to crash naturally.

-In case of a replicating live server replaced by a remote backup you will need to also set check-for-live-server [234].
-This option is necessary because a starting server cannot know whether there is a remote server running in its place, so only if this option is set it will before starting verify whether that is the case or not.
+In case of a replicating live server that has been replaced by a remote backup you will need to also set check-for-live-server [234].
+This option is necessary because a starting server cannot know whether there is a (remote) server running in its place, so with this option set, the server will check the cluster for another server using its node-ID and if it finds one it will try initiate a failback.
+This option only applies to live servers that are restarting, it is ignored by backup servers.